-Q. 483 EXCLUSIVE BREASTFEEDING IN THE FIRST 2 DAYS
+Q. 483: EXCLUSIVE FEEDING OF BREAST MILK IN THE FIRST 2 DAYS

-Children who are not put to the breast within the first hour after birth face a higher risk of common infections and death.
-This question is asked to find out whether the baby was given anything to drink or eat other than breast milk.
+This question is asked to find out whether the baby was given anything to drink or eat other than breast milk in the first two days after delivery.
 Examples of common fluids and foods include water, infant formula, [INSERT COMMON DRINKS AND FOODS THAT MAY BE GIVEN TO NEWBORN INFANTS].